 Life Before Fame

 Before meeting Ali, Sonji Roi lived life on her own terms.
 She modeled, worked in entertainment, and carried herself with poise.
-By 1964, Sonji Roi was already self-made, confident, and living freely as a woman with her own voice and ambitions.
+By 1964, Sonji was already self-made, confident, and living freely as a woman with her own voice and ambitions.

 Meeting Muhammad Ali: A Chance Encounter That Changed Everything

 In July 1964, Sonji Roi met Cassius Clay through his manager, Herbert Muhammad.
 Ali had just won his first world heavyweight title and announced his conversion to Islam.
-The meeting sparked instant attraction, and Sonji Roi later recalled that Ali proposed the same night they met.
+The meeting sparked instant attraction, and Sonji later recalled that Ali proposed the same night they met.
 Within weeks, they were married.

 The Beginning of Their Relationship